mshade/mshade.github.io/content/posts/gecho-golang-echoserver.md

 One of my favorite tiny projects for learning a new language is implementing an echo server.
 An echo server is an HTTP listener that responds back to the client with attributes about the incoming request.
-It can return things like the client's IP address, headers sent by the client , and anything else the server is privy to.
+It can return things like the client's IP address, headers sent by the client, and anything else the server is privy to.

 It's such a simple thing, but it can be very useful for testing proxy setups,